Yossioren/AttacksonImplementationsCourseBook/chapters/05_Low_Data_Complexity_Power_EM_2.md

 What we need to make Power analysis attack?
 We need to be physically.
 How do we connect to the device?
-We need to cut the power supply and connect to it diractly to measure the power consumption.
+We need to cut the power supply and connect to it directly to measure the power consumption.
 This is a very invasive attack, we need to be very very close. in 1995 let’s assume that it’s true. so if we go to the system architect:” listen there is an a power analysis attack that’s can completely compromised the device.